I spent a whopping $2,589 on Facebook advertising courses.

-This guy is literally the only one I think I can't beat at creating a Facebook course.
-But after completing his entire online course I do think I can add value by filling some gaps.
+This guy is literally the only one I think I can’t beat at creating a Facebook ads course.
+But after completing his entire online course I thought I could add value by filling gaps.

 So that’s what I decided to do.